katur/dotfiles/osx_setup.md

 OS X Setup
 ==========

-This is what I did to set up my computer.
+This is what I did to set up my Mac.

 During OS X Installation
 ------------------------